New Grading Model Overview- Updated

 Stewardship of time

-Using your time, money, and talents in ways that honor God.
+Using your time and talents in ways that honor God.

 Critical biblical thinking